nirmitpatel/CS381/Patel_AS1/README.md

 Extra Credit Attempt:
-1. Textures to both xubes
+1. Textures to both cubes
 2. Have multiple cubes controlled by numpad keys and TAB key